JinTao0813/kitahack_budget_gang/README.md

 In Google Colab notebook:
 - Remember to change your runtime to python3 and using online GPU
-- The public images that I collected from online: https://www.kaggle.com/datasets/ayuraj/asl-dataset
+- The public images that collected from online: https://www.kaggle.com/datasets/ayuraj/asl-dataset
 - Roboflow annotated public dataset: https://app.roboflow.com/cecilia-ggvz6/asldetection-o5fgv/1

 For Flutter: